-Byju’s makes eighth acquisition this year with math learning platform GeoGebra
+Byju’s makes tenth acquisition this year with math learning platform GeoGebra

 GeoGebra will continue to operate as an independent unit within the Byju's group under the leadership of its founder and developer, Markus Hohenwarter.

 "The GeoGebra team has built a powerful and stimulating platform that complements Byju’s mission of providing impactful learning for students.
 Designed to improve mathematical understanding, it offers significant features that provide interactive resources that adapt to every child’s style and pace of learning.
 At Byju’s, with the help of innovative teaching and technology, we have been making math fun, visual, and engaging.
-And with GeoGebra on board, we will continue to further enhance, reimagine and transform the way Math is taught and learned,” Anita Kishore, Chief Strategy Officer, Byju’s, said
+And with GeoGebra on board, we will continue to further enhance, reimagine and transform the way Math is taught and learned,” Anita Kishore, Byju's Chief Strategy Officer, said.

 "Together with our combined strengths, we will have a wider reach and the best resources to build innovative and exciting next-generation learning formats,” she added.